OUInsider - Two arms, one mind: Sooners’ QB commits welcoming each other’s competition

 Maintaining an abundance of depth at the position provides a partial motivation, especially in the wake of what transpired last year at the Cotton Bowl.
 For those that have understandably chosen to block out the memory of that fateful Saturday, an injury to Dillon Gabriel utterly hamstrung the Oklahoma offense for all 60 minutes of football.
 With third-stringer General Booty unavailable, the inept play of backup quarterback Davis Beville left the Sooners no viable alternative but to play most of the game in a wildcat formation, with tight end Brayden Willis taking the snaps.
 The offense couldn’t mount a scoring drive all afternoon as Texas blanked the Sooners 49-0 in one of the most lopsided outcomes in the history of the Red River Rivalry.

-Especially within the context of one of college football’s most iconic and heated rivalries, an outcome of that ilk provides all the necessary justification for stacking the QB room.
+Especially within the context of one of college football’s most iconic and heated rivalries, a beatdown of that ilk provides all the necessary justification for stacking the QB room.
 Regarding the decision to recruit two quarterbacks, one source told OUInsider earlier this year, “What happened last year at the Cotton Bowl will never happen again as long as [this staff is] here.
-And they’re going to make absolutely sure of that.”
+And [they’re] going to make absolutely sure of that.”

 That’s fine and well, but from a practical standpoint, taking two quarterbacks in the same class is much easier said than done.
 In the age of the transfer portal, any Power 5 quarterback without an immediate path to playing time within two years is likely bound for another program.
 To that point, nearly half of all starting quarterbacks in the FBS last season were transfers.